You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 E’shee’s products are almost ostentatiously simple.
 There are rarely more than a handful of ingredients and there will be at least one hard-hitting and cutting-edge active.
-In the case of E'shee Serum Intensive Brightening ($119 in the TIA shop), it is not E’shee’s usual FGF1 growth factor, but an unusual anti-hyperpigmentation active.
+In the case of E'shee Serum Intensive Brightening ($119), it is not E’shee’s usual FGF1 growth factor, but an unusual anti-hyperpigmentation active.
 Not only is it relatively unknown, it actually seems to work – and more impressively than other skin lighteners that I have tried.

 It is called m-tranexamic acid and, although it has been around for quite a few years, this is the first time that I have come across it (although I have now discovered that it is the key ingredient in Shiseido’s Navision line).
 It inhibits UV induced hyperpigmentation and melanocyte activity.